thegenuinegourav/Best-README-Template/README.md

 ### Core

-Core is a parent stack for all independent aws core services templates.
+> Core is a parent stack for all independent aws core services templates.

-#### master.yaml
+- **core-master**

-Placeholder for all parameters, definition and link to children templates.
+    - Placeholder for all parameters, definition and link to children templates.

-#### 01-kms.yaml
+- **01-kms**

-Template for AWS Key Management Service (KMS) which makes it easy for us to create and manage cryptographic keys and control their use across a wide range of AWS services and in the applications.
+    - Template for AWS Key Management Service (KMS) which makes it easy for us to create and manage cryptographic keys and control their use across a wide range of AWS services and in the applications.

-AWS KMS is a secure and resilient service that uses hardware security modules that have been validated under FIPS 140-2, or are in the process of being validated, to protect all the keys.
+    - AWS KMS is a secure and resilient service that uses hardware security modules that have been validated under FIPS 140-2, or are in the process of being validated, to protect all the keys.

-#### 01-newvpc.yaml
+- **01-newvpc.yaml**

-Creates a new VPC with 6 subnets spread across 2 Avaliablity Zones (The bash script will only take the 'a' and 'b' zones no matter which region you choose.
+    - Creates a new VPC with 6 subnets spread across 2 Avaliablity Zones (The bash script will only take the 'a' and 'b' zones no matter which region you choose.

-To allow for flow of traffic across subnets, it also creates the route tables (Seperate for each layer of the stack [Public/Web/Data] )
+    - To allow for flow of traffic across subnets, it also creates the route tables (Seperate for each layer of the stack [Public/Web/Data] )

-NATGW is are spun up with route setup to allow for instances in the private subnet 0.0.0.0/0 out access
+    - NATGW is are spun up with route setup to allow for instances in the private subnet 0.0.0.0/0 out access

-IGWs are also associated with the VPC
+    - IGWs are also associated with the VPC

-Flowlogs are enabled and IAM Roles associated to the VPC service to allow the logs to be sent to CloudWatch
+    - Flowlogs are enabled and IAM Roles associated to the VPC service to allow the logs to be sent to CloudWatch

 #### 02-securitygroups.yaml